Chuandianella: Taxonomy

 It was originally described in 1975 under the "ostracod"-like genus Mononotella, as Mononotella ovata.
-In 1991, the paleontologists Xian-Guang Hou and Jan Bergström reclassified it under the new genus Chuandianella when additional discoveries of more complete specimens made its resemblance to Waptia fieldensis more apparent.
+In 1991, the paleontologists Hou Xian-guang and Jan Bergström reclassified it under the new genus Chuandianella when additional discoveries of more complete specimens made its resemblance to Waptia fieldensis more apparent.
 In 2004, paleontologist Jun-Yuan Chen tentatively transferred it to the genus Waptia.
 However, C. ovata had eight abdominal somites in contrast to five in W. fieldensis.
 Its limbs were biramous and were undifferentiated, unlike those of W. fieldensis.
 Other authors deemed these differences to be enough to separate it from Waptia to its own genus.
 In 2022, a detailed restudy was published, which rejected Chuandianella from Hymenocarina, the group includes Waptia, because of absence of mandibles and maxillae, and was instead considered an "upper stem-group arthropod" as opposed to the more derived mandibulate hymenocarines.

 Description

 Specimens of Chuandianella reach a total body length of up to 30 mm.
 Chuandianella ovata had a bivalved carapace up to 14.5 mm long with a medial fold line.
 The carapace was composed of calcium phosphate.
 The head had a pair of stalked eyes.
 The body has at least 18 segments.
-The first appendage pair is elongate and antenniform with 10 podomeres with each podomere bearing inward-facing setae, and the second appendage is uniramous and short and has 6 podomeres.
-These are followed by 10 biramous appendage pairs that are all similar to each other, which have endopods each with at least 27 podomeres, which have blade-like endites projecting perpendicularly from the limb axis, which have been described as "feather like".
-The exopods are short and paddle-shaped.
+The first appendage pair is elongate and antenniform with 10 podomeres/segments with each podomere bearing inward-facing setae (hair-like structures), and the second appendage is uniramous (single-branched) and short and has 6 podomeres.
+These are followed by 10 biramous (two-branched) appendage pairs that are all similar to each other, which have endopods (inner-leg like branches) each with at least 27 podomeres, which have blade-like endites (structures growing from the limbs) projecting perpendicularly from the limb axis, which have been described as "feather like".
+The exopods (outer limb branch) are short and paddle-shaped.
 The trunk terminates with a pair of elongate caudal flukes.